-The performance of the Board, its Committees and the Directors, including the Chairman, was reviewed by the Board in November 2017, by means of an internal questionnaire.
+The performance of the Board, its Committees and the Directors, including the Chairman, was reviewed by the Board in November 2018, by means of an internal questionnaire.
 The Company Secretary collated the results of the questionnaires and the consolidated results were reviewed and discussed by the Board and by the Remuneration Committee.
 The Chairman reviewed each individual Director's contribution.

-The 2017 evaluation concluded that:
+The 2018 evaluation concluded that:

-- the performance of the Board, its committees, the Chairman and each of the Directors continues to be effective; - Mr Hallam, Mrs Evans, Mr Sherwell and Mr Vakil are unanimously considered independent; - all Directors should be proposed for re-appointment at the 2018 AGM; and - the Board was considered to have an appropriate mix of skills, experience and gender.
+- the performance of the Board, its committees, the Chairman and each of the Directors continues to be effective; - Mr Hallam, Mr Legge, Mr Sherwell and Mr Vakil are unanimously considered independent; - all Directors should be proposed for re-appointment at the 2019 AGM; and - the Board was considered to have an appropriate mix of skills and experience.

-The Board intends to conduct another internal board evaluation in November 2018, and will continue to review its procedures, its effectiveness and development in the year ahead.
+The Board intends to conduct another internal board evaluation in November 2019, and will continue to review its procedures, its effectiveness and development in the year ahead.